wp-plugins/pinterest-rss-widget/readme.txt

 Tags: Pinterest, rss, feed, widget
 Requires at least: 2.8.4
 Tested up to: 3.3.1
-Stable tag: trunk
+Stable tag: 1.2

 A widget to display thumbnails and titles of the latest Pinterest Pins from a specific user via their Pinterest RSS feed

 == Description ==

 This plugin allows you to place a widget on your sidebar that fetches the most recent contents of a Pinterest user's RSS feed and displays the corresponding thumbnail images.
 You can choose whether to show the title below the image, and you can set the height and width of the thumbnails to fit your theme.
+You also have the option of showing the official "Follow Me On Pinterest" button below all your pins.

 You can also use this plugin from your theme templates, to display images lists anywhere else on your blog and you can easily give them a fixed size or a maximum size with CSS styling.